pinDeliver/pinDeliver/documentation/go_app_for_drivers.md

 * Driving records
 * Temperature reporting

-These functionalites are not shown in the video clips above.
+These functions are not shown in the video clips above.